Wafaa-AbuRub/Handy-Git-Commands-Reference/git_branch_commands.md

 ## Create a new branch:
-- And switch to it once created (ex: You are at the main branch and created foo_dev branch with this command.
+- it switches to it once created (ex: You are at the main branch and created foo_dev branch with this command.
 Git will switch from main to foo_dev).

 ```
 git checkout -b ADD_THE_NEW_BRANCH_NAME_HERE
 ```

-- But stay in the main/parent branch (Here it will stay in the main branch).
+- Or stay in the main/parent branch.
 ```
 git branch ADD_THE_NEW_BRANCH_NAME_HERE
 ```